World Esperantist Vegetarian Association: History of TEVA

 In 1954, Nathan Ben Zion Havkin, founder of the Palestine-Israel Vegetarian Foundation, reorganized TEVA, which was further reawakened in 1971 by Arnošt Váňa, of Slovakia (1909–1998).
 He introduced a principle whereby instead of paying a fixed membership fee, members could individually decide on the amount of their annual donation.
 TEVA maintained this system until 2008.

 In 1992 Váňa was succeeded as president by Christopher Fettes, a Briton who had become an Irish citizen.
-For a few years a schism resulted, as TEVA had to reconcile inconsistent records of Italian and Slovakian membership numbers and donation receipts, and had also to resolve uncertainty as to who had been chosen as board members to represent those countries.
+For a few years a schism resulted, as TEVA had to reconcile inconsistent records of Italian and Slovak membership numbers and donation receipts, and had also to resolve uncertainty as to who had been chosen as board members to represent those countries.
 The problems were blamed on the 85-year-old Váňa, whose health had begun to deteriorate in the last years of his life before he died in 1998.
 The schism was eventually healed when the membership ended Váňa's experiment, replacing his leadership through a loose collective of friends with a restored society structure properly governed by its constitution and by-laws through a democratically elected board.

 Among the above-mentioned activists or supporters, four have served as honorary presidents of TEVA: Leo Tolstoy, René de Ladevèze, Nathan Ben Zion Havkin and Arnošt Váňa.